amnezia-vpn/amnezia.org-content/docs/en/instructions/06_change-dns/06_change-dns.md

 In some cases, ISPs or governments may block access to certain websites or services through their DNS.
 Changing your DNS server can help you bypass such blockages and access restricted content.

-In addition, some DNS servers may collect data about your online activity, such as websites you visit and DNS queries.
-Switching to your own DNS server, helps protect your personal information.
+"Additionally, some DNS servers may collect data about your online activities, such as the websites you visit and DNS queries.
+Concealing your DNS server, for example, using AmneziaDNS, helps protect your personal information."

 &nbsp;